 - Join one of our two national Labs.
 One is open to everyone and one is specifically for library professionals in the U.S. that we co-host with the American Library Association.

 The Virtual Lab is an interactive 8-week online course, currently offered three times a year.
 Eight 90-minute sessions from your own computer covering the same material as our in-person Lab with discussions and application exercises in between.
 You get the same quality at a reduced cost with more flexibility and more time to absorb and apply what you're learning.
 You can train as an individual or with a team.

 Training & Coaching initiatives

-We help communities wrestle with complex challenges where answers don't come easily and where people's values are often in conflict - and the trade-offs are real.
+We help communities work through complex challenges where answers don't come easily, the stakes are high, and the trade-offs are real.
 Recently, for example, Rich Harwood led a group of community leaders in Newtown, Connecticut, through a process to determine what to do with the Sandy Hook School following the 2012 mass shooting of 20 children and six adults.
 We've helped Goodwill Industries International address issues related to employment of people with disabilities, brought people together to address the complexities of healthcare reform and jumpstarted long-stalled education reform efforts, just to name a few examples.
 These efforts vary in size and scope and are customized with our partner.